Fiala has hat trick as Kings beat Golden Knights 5-1

 Fiala had his first multigoal game this season and second career hat trick.
 His other was April 7, 2021, against Colorado.

+Until Saturday, Fiala had gone seven games without a goal and had just one goal in 14 games.

+“Kevin was snake bit for a while," Kings coach Todd McLellan said.
+“He's off that now.
+Hopefully, things will start going in for him a little more regularly.”

-Matt Roy and Viktor Arvidsson also scored for Vegas.
+Matt Roy and Viktor Arvidsson also scored for Los Angeles, and Gabriel Vilardi had three assists.
 Arvidsson has seven points (two goals, five assists) in his past six games.
-Teammate Gabriel Vilardi had three assists against the Knights.

 Fiala had an empty-netter with 1:27 remaining to complete his hat trick and give him 13 goals on the season.